-The latest technology used to create dental x-rays is digital x-rays.
+The latest technology used to create dental X-rays is digital X-rays.
 The digital image is captured and stored by an electronic sensor and sent to a computer.
 It can be accessed and enlarged immediately, allowing the dentist and hygienist to quickly detect problems.
-Traditional x-rays have a low radiation exposure, but digital x-rays reduce radiation by 80-90%.
+Traditional X-rays have a low radiation exposure, but digital X-rays reduce radiation by 80-90 percent.

 You can save time, money and unnecessary pain by detecting these problems early on.
 Early detection saves teeth!

 The safety of our patients is our top priority.
 In our environment, we are all exposed to some degree of radiation.
-Dr. Krinsky’s office uses digital x-rays, which produce a much lower (80-90%) rate of radiation compared to traditional dental x-rays.
-Digital x-rays are also quicker and more comfortable to use, and they’re better for the health and safety of our patients.
-They’re “green”, too – traditional x-rays require chemicals to develop, resulting in the disposal harmful waste into the environment.
+Dr. Krinsky’s office uses digital X-rays, which produce a much lower (80-90 percent) rate of radiation compared to traditional dental X-rays.
+Digital X-rays are also quicker and more comfortable to use, and they’re better for the health and safety of our patients.
+They’re “green” too — traditional X-rays require chemicals to develop, resulting in the disposal harmful waste into the environment.
 Even though digital X-rays are considered very safe and produce low levels of radiation, dentists still take precautions to protect patients — such as protective apron shields and only taking X-rays when necessary.